Harithamohanraj19/ai-content-node/README.md

 Install dependencies

-`npm install` with react, express, axios, and dotenv
+`npm install` with react, express, axios, dotenv and @google/generative-ai for Gemini

-Create an inside API key in the .env file
+Create an inside API key in the .env file `GEMINI_API_KEY=your_gemini_api_key_here`

-`GEMINI_API_KEY=your_gemini_api_key_here`

 **Contributing**